Slow Complexification: 4. Rate of Change of the Specific Complexity: Large

-For the RHIC collisions, we mentioned earlier that the average vorticity is about $0.03 \;\m{fm}^{-1}$ in natural units, and, for such small systems, with diameter on the order of a femtometre, this is \emph{not} a very large figure \cite{kn:declan}: it does not lead to velocities near to that of light.
-We therefore do not expect $\mathfrak{j}/L$ to be near to $c$, and so we expect even the most vortical RHIC plasmas to complexify extremely rapidly.
+In \cite{kn:STARcoll} the reported angular velocity is $9\,\pm 1\,\times 10^{21}\,\cdot\,$s$^{-1},$ which corresponds to $0.03 \;\m{fm}^{-1}$ in natural units; this refers to average quantities computed over the volume of the plasma sample and over the observed range of impact energies.
+For such small systems, with diameter on the order of a femtometre, this is \emph{not} a very large figure, as is emphasised in \cite{kn:declan}: it does not lead to velocities near to that of light.
+It may well be, then, that even the most vortical RHIC plasmas complexify rapidly.

 This leads us to consider the lead-lead collisions studied in the ALICE experiment at the LHC \cite{kn:ALICEoverview}.
-Here the typical impact energy is 2.76 TeV, the energy density \cite{kn:aliceenergy} is about 2.3 times larger than in the 200 GeV RHIC collisions, but the angular momentum density is computed to be about 13.5 times larger for a given centrality.
-Thus it is quite possible that the maximum velocities attained in the vortices at this impact energy are a substantial fraction of the speed of light, and so it may be that the rate of specific complexification of the corresponding plasmas is significantly decreased, even if it is not reduced to near zero.
+Here the typical impact energy is 2.76 TeV, the energy density \cite{kn:aliceenergy} is about 2.3 times larger than in the 200 GeV RHIC collisions, but the angular momentum density is computed \cite{kn:93} to be about 13.5 times larger for a given centrality.
+Thus it is quite possible that the maximum velocities attained in the vortices at this impact energy are a substantial fraction of the speed of light, and so it may be that the rate of specific complexification of the corresponding plasmas is significantly decreased, perhaps even to near zero.
+One then has to ask: how would ultra-slow complexification manifest itself observationally, if at all?

 Unfortunately, it is very difficult to distinguish rapidly rotating plasmas in these experiments from their non-rotating counterparts.
 To understand why, note that what is actually observed in these experiments is the polarization of protons emitted as $\Lambda$/$\overline{\Lambda}$ hyperons, produced in the collision, decay.
 This polarization is however apparently disrupted by the higher temperatures as the impact energy increases.
 The upshot is that the observed effect actually becomes \emph{smaller} at higher energies, as can be seen clearly in \cite{kn:STARcoll,kn:STARcoll2}.
 It is already difficult to detect at 200 GeV impact energy, and it is not detectable at all in the ALICE observations \cite{kn:bed}.